vanhoangkha/Networking-fundamentals/Day34_IPv6_Part3.md

 DIRECTLY ATTACHED Static Tuyến đường:

-- Only the EXIT Giao diện is specified
+- Only the EXIT Interface is specified
 - `ipv6 route destination / prefix-length exit-interface`
 - Example : `~~R1(config)# ipv6 route 2001:db8:0:3:: /64 g0/0~~`

 <aside>
-💡 In IPv6, you CANNOT use DIRECTLY ATTACHED Static Routes if the Giao diện is an Ethernet Giao diện
+💡 In IPv6, you CANNOT use DIRECTLY ATTACHED Static Routes if the Interface is an Ethernet Interface

 </aside>